ggozad/mnemonic.js/README.md

  * *How does this compare to [diceware](http://world.std.com/~reinhold/diceware.html)?*

-    Diceware is very similal and will of course also create secure memorable phrases.
-It has the advantage of requiring slightly less words (~12.9 bits/word as opposed to ~10.6 for mnemonic) and is also easier to work with without a computer.
-However, it has a longer list of words (7776) many of which I find impossible to remember ;)
+    Diceware is very similar and will of course also create secure memorable phrases.
+It has the advantage of requiring slightly less words (~12.9 bits/word as opposed to ~10.6 for mnemonic.js) and is also easier to work with without a computer.
+However, it has a longer list of words (7776) many of which I find impossible to remember ;).

  * *Can I do this in my language?*